 Self portraits & using humor as a tool

 His famous self-portraits take place in various settings, with an infamous expression of wide-toothed laughter.
-The figures featured in these self-portraits with disproportionately large faces, gleefully open mouths and eyes closed, have become recognizable to admirers around the world.
+The figures featured in these self-portraits with disproportionately large faces, gleefully open mouths and eyes closed, have become recognizable to admirers worldwide.
 Throughout his work, Yue utilizes humor as a tool to convey a tempestuous stage in modern China.

 Sculptures outside of China

-In more recent years, Yue’s sculptures have become the most famous and most visible works around the world.
+In more recent years, Yue’s sculptures have become the most famous and most visible works worldwide.
 His sculpture A-mazing Laughter is a permanent installation in Vancouver, Canada.
 Yue’s Warriors were installed at LongHouse Reserve in New York.

-In portraying himself within his paintings he allows himself more freedom of expression.
-Through this expression, he is able to look at himself and society.
-He has the ability to question reality, and the laugh that is portrayed in his portraits and sculptures is one that is relatable for his countrymen and women who have experienced the changes in society.
+In portraying himself within his paintings, he allows himself more freedom of expression.
+Through this expression, he can look at himself and society.
+He can question reality, and the laugh that is portrayed in his portraits and sculptures is relatable for his countrymen and women who have experienced the changes in society.
 The smile that is so large and convincing often has something else behind it.
-Sometimes in any given situation all we can really do is smile.
+Sometimes in any given situation, all we can really do is smile.